Ensuring New Orleans’ rich cultural legacy lives on in future generations

 The Jazz & Heritage Foundation has a close relationship with assets it supports all year long.
 These longstanding institutions of heritage are beloved in the community and worldwide.

-The New Orleans Jazz & Heritage Festival is firmly established as a singular celebration of both historic and contemporary significance.
+The New Orleans Jazz & Heritage Festival presented by Shell is firmly established as a singular celebration of both historic and contemporary significance.

 The fully renovated facility includes 7 state-of-the-art classrooms outfitted for music instruction, a 200-seat auditorium, and a recording studio..